In the News

 One of the world’s largest conferences of university-based entrepreneurship centers was held in London and two BGSU business faculty presented the success story of the Dallas-Hamilton Center for Entrepreneurial Leadership.
 Kirk D. Kern, Director of the Dallas-Hamilton Center and BGSU professor, Dr. Gene Poor, Hamilton Professor of Entrepreneurship, presented an engaging case study called “Resurrecting a Dormant Entrepreneurial Center.”
 The two faculty members held a 60-minute interactive breakout session to a room full of conference attendees.
 They described how a change in culture through engagement and co-curricular activities within the College of Business turned the dormant center into a vibrant hub for students and alumni in just two years.

-TOWARD A DREAM
+DRIVING TOWARD A DREAM

 Basil Alholaily came from Saudi Arabia to Bowling Green State University to pursue his dream of a college degree.
 Little did he know that during his time in the United States he would get a chance to fulfill a childhood dream as well.